BernardaP/react-state-remote/readme.md

 export default Comment
 ```

 As you can see `state` is an object with key-value pair.

-Inside our dev tools we will now see that by default we have set the state of karma to 'good' for all comments.
+Inside our React Developer Tools we will now see that by default we have set the state of karma to 'good' for all comments.
 We also used this state to declare a classname attached to our comment component.
 Now that we have a set state we can now create a method built into our component to update the state.

-We will be creating a ChangeKarma method to update our state and a button that will call the method.
-Simply the function checks the state and toggles it depending on what it is.
-While we are at it, we will also add some gifs.
+We will be creating a `changeKarma` method to update our `state` and a button that will call trigger that update by calling the new method.
+Simply put, the function checks the state and toggles it depending on the current value.
+While we're at it, let's add some gifs.

 ```js
 import React, {Component} from 'react'